 Snacks, an organic lunch, and diapers and/or pull-ups are included in the cost of tuition.

-My name is Cathy Shumaker, CS teacher since 2009.
-I am one of the teachers in the toddler classroom also known as the Picassos.
-My favorite perk about working with this age group besides the high-fives and hugs are getting to know each child and watching how they each make sense of the world around them.
+My name is Cathy Shumaker, CS teacher sine 2009.
+I am one of the teachers in the 2/3 Mozart’s room.
+My favorite perk about working with the younger preschool age group beside the high-fives and hugs, are getting to know each child and watching how they each grow more-and-more independent and make more sense of their world around them.
 I have taught school/preschool for over fifteen years in Michigan, Maryland and Illinois.
 My degree is in Early Childhood Education from Hillsdale College in Michigan.
 I have four children ranging in ages from 10 to 20.
 My favorite place to visit is the beach/ocean and I love to swim.
 I am inspired by Walt Disney’s words, “Around here, we don’t look backwards for very long… We keep moving forward, opening up new doors and doing new things because we’re curious… and curiosity keeps leading us down new paths.” because I know that curiosity in how things work keep us engaged in learning.

 Hi!
 My name is Allison Ristaino and I am a floating aide at Creative Scholars.
 I can usually be found working with the Picassos classroom and the Mozarts classroom.
 I received my bachelor’s degree from Smith College in 2014 as a Theater major with a concentration in writing.
 I have experience volunteering in a preschool for children with special needs in my hometown of Westwood, Massachusetts, and love to spend time with and care for my nephews who are two and five years old.
 In my spare time, I enjoy taking classes in improvisation and sketch comedy and performing in comedy shows.
 I also love to sing and do arts and crafts!